dpsframework/RuleBased-Security-Lab/README.md

 ### 1.1.
 How to deploy and run this _Malware-Analysis-Lab_

-1. Download Middle-ware dpsFramework[7] from:
+1. Download dpsFramework[7] middleware  from:
    * https://github.com/dpsframework/dpsFrameworkBuilder/releases/download/1.8/dpsFrameworkBuilder-full-1.8.jar

 1. Create a new Agent-Development Environment with: